appstonelabgit/apsl_ads_flutter/README.md

   );
 ```

-## Interstitial/Rewarded Ads
+## 🎥 Interstitial/Rewarded Ads

-### Load an ad
+### 🔋 Load an ad

-Ad is automatically loaded after being displayed or first time when you call initialize.
+By default, an ad loads after being displayed or when you call `initialize` for the first time.
-As a safety measure, you can call this method to load both rewarded and interstitial ads.
+As a precaution, use the following method to load both rewarded and interstitial ads:
-If an ad is already loaded, it won't load again.
 ```dart
 ApslAds.instance.loadAd();
 ```

-### Show interstitial or rewarded ad
+### 📺 Display Interstitial or Rewarded Ad
 ```dart
 ApslAds.instance.showAd(AdUnitType.rewarded);
 ```

-### Show appOpen ad
+### 🎉 Display App Open Ad
 ```dart
 ApslAds.instance.showAd(AdUnitType.appOpen)
 ```